 2. Ethics: Beyond legality, AI systems must also be ethical.
 This implies a commitment to upholding a widely recognized and accepted set of moral principles and values (e.g., promoting fairness, respecting human rights, and ensuring transparency and accountability).

 3. Robustness: The third pillar of trustworthy AI is robustness.
 AI systems need to be reliable and accurate across various contexts, situations, and scenarios.
-They should not falter under unexpected conditions but rather perform consistently and dependably, irrespective of the real-world situations they may encounter.
+They should not falter under unexpected conditions but rather perform consistently and dependably in real-world scenarios.
 They should also be able to signal uncertainty and low confidence to allow humans to take control when needed.

-In this ever-evolving landscape of AI development, the role of cutting-edge tools becomes increasingly vital.
-Capsa, built by the engineers at Themis AI, stands at the forefront of this technological revolution.
-Capsa provides model-agnostic, quantifiable insights into the core components that are indispensable for the development and deployment of robust AI systems.
+In this ever-evolving landscape of AI development, the role of state-of-the-art tools has become increasingly vital.
+Capsa, built by the engineers at Themis AI, stands at the forefront of this technological leap.
+Capsa provides model-agnostic, quantifiable insights into core components indispensable for the development and deployment of robust AI systems.

 Existing approaches for estimating uncertainty in neural networks incur significant computational costs.
-These methods, most stemming from the domain of Bayesian deep learning, have traditionally depended on repeatedly running or sampling a neural network to gauge its level of confidence.
+These methods have traditionally depended on repeatedly running or sampling a network to gauge its level of confidence.
 This process consumes both time and memory, making it hardly suitable for high-risk, rapid decision-making scenarios.

-In contrast, Capsa stands out as a model-agnostic, easily implementable platform tailored for uncertainty evaluation.
-Our Python library encompasses a range of methods cleverly packaged as easy-to-use "wrappers," making them applicable and scalable across any model.
+In contrast, Capsa stands out as a model-agnostic, easily implementable framework tailored for uncertainty quantification.
+Our Python library encompasses a range of methods packaged as easy-to-use "wrappers," making them applicable and scalable across model sizes and types.

-At any stage of model development (e.g., pre-training, post-training, fine-tuning, during training, during inference), Capsa automatically converts models into an uncertainty-aware version, able to provide uncertainty estimates alongside every output across different dimensions.
-More specifically, Capsa allows your model to autonomously evaluate the following risk factors:
+At any stage of model development (e.g., annotation, pre-training, training, fine-tuning, inference), Capsa automatically converts models into a uncertainty-aware variants, able to provide uncertainty estimates alongside every output.
+More specifically, Capsa allows your model to quantify several uncertainty types:

-To detect these uncertainties, Capsa provides a variety of broad classes of wrappers (e.g., Sculpt, Vote, Neo, etc.).
+Capsa provides a variety of broad classes of wrappers (e.g., Sculpt, Vote, Neo, etc.) to quantify these uncertainty types.
 Each individual wrapper encompasses a range and class of uncertainty estimation algorithms that you can select and tune to your specific needs.
-Our wrapper technology ensures that the AI model continues to produce uncertainty estimates with minimal effort.
-Here is an illustration of what Capsa can do:
+Our conversion procedure ensures that the AI model produces uncertainty estimates with minimal computational overhead.

-In conclusion, by measuring uncertainty, we can calculate a model's robustness, namely its ability to perform reliably and accurately in diverse scenarios.
-Capsa empowers organizations and AI developers to take a significant step toward the ultimate goal of ensuring that AI models can be truly trusted.
-In alignment with the guidelines of the EU AI Act, Capsa emerges as a tangible, turnkey solution addressing AI robustness concerns.
-It pioneers the industry's proactive response to the pressing demands for reliable and trustworthy AI.
+By measuring uncertainty, we can understand a model's robustness, namely its ability to perform reliably and accurately in diverse scenarios.
+Capsa empowers organizations and AI developers to take a significant step toward the ultimate goal of ensuring that AI models can be trusted.
+In alignment with the guidelines of the EU AI Act, Capsa emerges as a tangible, turnkey solution for evaluating and understanding AI systems.